eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 6. #### Microwave dish

     In some locations, such as remote rural areas, a microwave satellite dish is used instead of fiber optic cables to act as a transmission to connect the mast to the rest of the masts on the network.
+These dishes transmit data wirelessly over the air using microwaves.
 To do so, the dish must be within line of sight of a dish on another mast, this means, there can not be any obstructions like houses, trees, poles or anything between the communicating masts.
 This is the primary reason they are always very tall.

 The article from Vodafone is [here](https://www.vodafone.co.uk/newscentre/smart-living/everything-you-need-to-know-about/mobile-phone-masts-everything-you-need-to-know/).